Year 6 Tutoring Helps Student Go From C’s To A’s In Just Five Weeks

 “As a parent, I’m happy because Tyge is happy and we haven’t had that feeling for a long time.”

 Now that Tyge’s English marks are up, Rimaz is redirecting their focus in sessions towards enhancing his maths skills.
-Using the same successful strategies that she used to improve Tyge’s English skills, Rimaz is once again incorporating activities which require movement into sessions.
+Using the same successful strategies that she used to improve Tyge’s English skills, Rimaz is once again incorporating activities that require movement into sessions.
 So far, this has included having Tyge write his timetables on a whiteboard and in different colours.
 Seeing how quickly Rimaz helped transform Tyge’s English marks, we have no doubt that Tyge will be a little mathematician in no time!